Adani Group stocks lose more ground despite rejecting report on investors

 The companies involved had rejected the report earlier this week, calling it “blatantly erroneous.”

-Adani Enterprises (ADEL.NS), Adani Green Energy (ADNA.NS), and Adani Ports and Special Economic Zone (APSE.NS) fell as much as 3.3% to 4.7% on Wednesday, while shares of Adani Total Gas (ADAG.NS), Adani Transmission (ADAI.NS) and Adani Power (ADAN.NS) hit their lower circuit limits.
+Adani Enterprises, Adani Green Energy, and Adani Ports and Special Economic Zone fell as much as 3.3% to 4.7% on Wednesday, while shares of Adani Total Gas, Adani Transmission and Adani Power hit their lower circuit limits.

 However, the NSDL on Tuesday clarified that the accounts of the foreign funds remained active.